Look and Listen

-- GETTING STARTED ACTIVITIES: Suitable for students being introduced to LEADerS for the first time.
+- GETTING STARTED ACTIVITIES: Suitable for students being introduced to LEADS for the first time.

-- NEXT STEP ACTIVITIES: Used to reinforce LEADerS strategies that have been introduced in a previous session or year.
+- NEXT STEP ACTIVITIES: Used to reinforce LEADS strategies that have been introduced in a previous session or year.

-- REINFORCEMENT ACTIVITIES: Suitable for students who have been using the LEADerS Programs for two or more years.
+- REINFORCEMENT ACTIVITIES: Suitable for students who have been using the LEADS Programs for two or more years.

 Getting Started Activities